zxrepo/tbblue/docs/PI2CSPIreadme.txt

 ----------------------

-That would be telling... and would assume I actually knew without looking at the VHDL... or understood that... or any were - they AREN't by the way, they are all floating so with some soldered wires you COULD use them for other things.
+That would be telling... and would assume I actually knew without looking at the VHDL... or understood that... or any were.
+They AREN't by the way, they are all floating so with some soldered wires you COULD use them for other things.
 It also means you could hook up a bigger (or second) PI using i2c only on the J15 connector...
 It could even be an Arduino but, those things were always